spectrocloud/librarium/packages/docs/content/04-clusters/3-cluster-updates.md

 # Cluster Updates
 Spectro Cloud ensures the complete life cycle utilization  of its cluster for the users  by promoting strong day 2 operations.
 In this context cluster updates and integrations are of at most importance and could be done very easily.
 Cluster updates are all about updating the cluster profile features like packs, manifests, pack values, versions etc after the cluster is created.
-Each of these updates creates notifications to the user to check, confirm and incorporate the updates to the running cluster.
+Each of these updates creates notifications for the users to check, confirm and incorporate the updates to the running cluster.
 A detailed overview of these updates and notifications pertaining to individual updates is enumerated in this session.

 ## Steps to follow:
 * Go to the Cluster profiles.
 * Select the cluster profile to be updated.
-* Make the pack updates pack updates and save.
+* Make the pack updates (includes update of the pack version, pack values, additon/deletion of  packs, addition/deletion/updation of manifests) and save.
 * Now, go to the Clusters page, where the ‘Updates Available’ tag can be seen on the corresponding cluster names for which the cluster profile update was done.
 * Click on the particular cluster.
 * A green button tagged ‘Updates Available’ can be seen on the right top of the screen, click open it.